gamboabdoulraoufou/configure-firewall/README.md

 ```

+You can get more details about each of these services by looking at their associated .xml file within the /usr/lib/firewalld/services directory

 > Adjusting the Default Zone

 If all of your interfaces can best be handled by a single zone, it's probably easier to just select the best default zone and then use that for your configuration.